 In 2017, it works as well as it always has on classic film machines, and fitted to today’s DSLR or mirror-less cameras it’s an even more capable assemblage of glass and metal.

 Construction is typical Minolta quality, which is to say it’s dense, solid, and precise.
-The lens barrel, aperture ring, filter threads, focus ring, and lens mount (essentially accounting for every surface of this lens) are made of metal.
+The lens barrel, filter threads, focus ring, and lens mount (essentially accounting for every surface of this lens) are made of metal.
 It’s a weighty lens, at 520 grams (18 ounces, or 1.14 lbs), but compact and tight.
 It feels like, and is, a solid precision tool.

 The eight elements in eight groups design employs a double floating element system, with three different groups moving in conjunction to effectively eliminate any and all distortion throughout its entire range of magnification.
 It works perfectly, and the result of all this tech is a lens that simply will not make a distorted image throughout its entire range of magnification.